pieter-van-prooijen/mongo-db-object-factory/README.md

           />
     </Context>

-Note that this resource is instantiated on the first lookup (not at tomcat start up), using the class loader of the calling webapp.
+Note that this resource is instantiated on the first lookup, using the class loader of the calling webapp.
 So this webapp should contain the factory class and the mongo java driver.
 Alternatively, you can put them on the shared tomcat classpath, for sharing between different web applications.
+This behaviour is different from tomcat jdbc (connection pool) resources which are instantiated when the container starts up and which use the tomcat shared class loader.

+The factory uses the slf4j logging library, so this too should be on the webapp's or tomcat's classpath.

 ## Retrieval Examples